 WorldSSP The World Supersport class features mid-range machines.
 These bikes are smaller, lighter and less powerful than their World Superbike counterparts and fewer modifications are allowed.
 Engine power ranges from 400cc to 750cc, depending on the number of cylinders.
 The WorldSSP class produces some amazing on-track battles and is vitally important to manufacturers too.

-WorldSSP 300 World Supersport 300 is a new feeder class which has been brought in for 2017.
-With a minimum rider age of 15, it will feature a range of lightweight sport bikes and is an easily accessible championship on the world stage.
-With a jam-packed grid, it will become another fiercely contested class.
-It will feature any motorcycle classed as an A2 machine on the road in Europe (excluding A1 class machines).
+WorldSSP 300 World Supersport 300 is a feeder class which has been introduced for the first time in 2017.
+With a minimum rider age of 15, it features a range of lightweight sport bikes and is an easily accessible championship on the world stage.
+With a jam-packed grid, it is another fiercely contested class.
+It features any motorcycle classed as an A2 machine on the road in Europe (excluding A1 class machines).
 All bikes are homologated by motorcycle racing governing body the FIM and are subject to modifications to weight and rev limits by the SBK Commission, in order to ensure the maximum possible parity.

 An enforced ride through the pit lane at a reduced speed during a race.
 Used as a penalty for riders who infringe the rules.
 Riding through the pit lane at a reduced speed (60 km/h) greatly increases lap time compared to a normal track lap.

 The lap that riders complete from the pit lane to the starting grid to get their position before the race start.

 Since 2004, the Motul FIM Superbike World Championship has been run with only one tyre supplier.
 This decision was made to achieve a dramatic drop in costs and guarantee a specific product development.